stefanprodan/timoni/docs/cue/introduction.md

 The CUE language was originally developed at Google by [Marcel van Lohuizen](https://github.com/mpvl) who co-created the Borg Configuration Language (BCL).
-Although CUE is very different from BCL, it incorporates many of the lessons learned from 15 years of GCL usage.
+Although CUE is very different from BCL, it incorporates many of the lessons learned from 15 years of BCL usage.

 Nowadays, CUE is an independent open source project maintained by a dedicated team, with a growing community of contributors and users.